Cognigy/Documentation/docs/en/docs/live-agent/conversation-workflow.md

 </figure>

-### Reply for the Conversation
+### Reply To A Conversation
 <div class="divider"></div>

-You can reply to the customer's conversation by typing in the Reply area.
-Shift+enter will enable you to start typing in a new line.
+You can reply to a customer's Conversation by typing in the Reply section.

+Pressing Shift+Enter will allow you to enter an additional new line into your response, while pressing Enter will send the message.

 <figure>